 M.A., Princeton University 1993

-Dr. Lavoie is recognized as a 2013 and 2014 "IP Star” by Managing Intellectual Property and a "Life Sciences IP Star” by LMG Life Sciences.
-In 2009 she was named Top 25 “Women to Watch” by The Minneapolis/St. Paul Business Journal and in 2006 she was voted an “Up and Coming Lawyer” by Minnesota Lawyer.
+Dr. Lavoie is recognized as a 2017 WIPR Leader, a 2016 “Top Women in IP” by Managing Intellectual Property, an “IP Star” by Managing Intellectual Property (2013-2016), and a 2016 “Life Sciences IP Star” by LMG Life Sciences.
+In 2015, she received a “Women Worth Watching” Award from Profiles in Diversity Journal.
+In 2009, she was named a Top 25 “Women to Watch” by The Minneapolis/St. Paul Business Journal and in 2006 she was voted an “Up and Coming Lawyer” by Minnesota Lawyer.

 Selected presentations and publications